JoshData/party-platforms/README.md

 party-platforms
 ===============

-The 2012 Democratic, Green, Libertarian, and Republican National Party Platforms, cleaned up into nice XML.
+The 2012 Democratic, Libertarian, and Republican National Party Platforms, cleaned up into nice XML.
+Green Party coming soon.

 What apps can you build with this?